HaxeFoundation/haxe-evolution/proposals/0000-integer-data-types.md

 ## Introduction

 The current proposal have four goals:
-- Replacing Int64 , UInt and UInt64 with native types (where is possible) .
+- Replace Int64, UInt and UInt64 with native types (where possible) .
-- Allowing easy assignment for Int64 ,UInt and UInt64
+- Allows easy assignment for Int64, UInt and UInt64.
-- Introduce new type UInt64 for all Haxe targets and use native, where is possible.
+- Introduce new UInt64 type for all Haxe targets and use native where possible..
-- Allowing easy conversion between integer data types.
+- Allows easy conversion between integer data types.

 ## Motivation

 ###  Replacing  Int64 , UInt and UInt64 with native types
-Some of the Haxe targets support integer types natively.
+Some of Haxe's targets support integers natively.
   - C/C++ - -   int64_t,  uint32_t,  uint64_t;
   - Java - long ;
   - C# - long, uint, ulong

- Using native type for above targets which allowed could give better performance.
+ Using native types, for above targets, could give better performance.

  For other targets:
  - Pyton - numbers  have unlimited size.